- - -

 Places not in any particular order - are Europe and US

-What I loved the most during this year - was testing my limits on slogging for professional advancement: writing, blogging, collaborating.
-What doesn't come out in Linkedin or Twitter (X) are the hours of sleepless nights, the awkward requests (emails) to experts or mutual friends in professional networks—to brainstorm ideas, and the amount of times you re-write a 1000 word piece to make sense of what you're wanting to express.
+What I loved the most during this year, was testing my limits on slogging for professional advancement: writing, blogging, collaborating and innovating projects.
+What usually doesn't come out as research/career "output" are the hours of sleepless nights, days of not making sense of the articles/literature you try to digest, the awkward requests (emails) to experts or mutual friends in professional networks—to brainstorm ideas, and the amount of times you re-write a 1000 word piece to make sense of what you're wanting to express.
 Being hungry to learn more was key - and I found I need to be unapologetically me, in order to grow.

 Simeon took this pic (the first pic) while I got out of Boston Airport.
 We were seeing each other after more than a year or two.
 The other pics were when we visited New York and Dartmouth.